-The bathroom sink is the one drain in your home that is prone to clogging the most.
-Soap, toothpaste, shaving cream, hair and many other things are going down the drain daily.
+The bathroom sink is the one drain in your home that is most prone to clogging.
+Soap, toothpaste, shaving cream, hair, and many other things are going down the drain daily.
 Removing the stopper weekly and clearing it of hair and buildup is a good habit to get into.
-All drains have a P-trap that hold water so that sewer gases don't come into your home.
+All drains have a P-trap that holds water so that sewer gases don't come into your home.
 The bathroom sink is one of those that you should check and clear out once a month.

 Check drain.
-Look down the drain and clear any debris you see before replacing stopper.
+Look down the drain and clear any debris you see before replacing the stopper.

-If your bathroom drain is clogged one of our General Rooter technicians can restore flow to your bathroom sink drain.
-Give us a call today at 763-634-2564 for the Twin Cities area or 507-550-2564 in the Mankato area.
+If your bathroom drain is clogged, one of our General Rooter technicians can restore flow to your bathroom sink drain.
+Give us a call today at 763-634-2564 for the Twin Cities area or 507-550-2564 in Southern Minnesota.